umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/How-to-Set-Up-Landingpage/index.md

 - The text will be below the heading and in a smaller font size
 - Add a background image
 - Choose a dark or light theme for the text depending on the colors of your image
-- Container Width full width
+- Container Width: Full width
-- Text width 50%
+- Text width: 50%
-- Height 70%
+- Height: 70%
-- Overlay 60%
+- Overlay: 60%
-- Text Align center
+- Text Align: Center
-- Vertical text-align top
+- Vertical text-align: Top
 - Animate turned on
 - Click Save in the bottom of the page
 - Go to the top of the hero and click the hero tab to minimize it